cmelchior/jervis-ffb/modules/fumbbl-cli/README.md

 ### Play a test game

 Playing a test game, requires a valid login on FUMBBL.
 See https://fumbbl.com/help:Test+mode for how to run a test game.
-Then goto the directory containing the debug client and start it with this:
+Then go to the directory containing the debug client and start it with this:

 ````
 > java -cp "FantasyFootballClient.jar:*" com.fumbbl.ffb.client.FantasyFootballClient -player \